SlaterJoseph/Wordle/README.md

 I encountered a few challenegs creating this app.
 First I wanted each letter to be its own square, so figuring out a system to cleanly edit all squares took some time.
 Second, setting up the button to respond to both submit and reset took a while.
 Finally building components like the border for the tiles and the different tiles for the different outcomes took a while.

+I planned on adding a feauture to toggle between light and dark modes, but I ran into many issues so I scrapped it for now.
+I plan to work on this later and implemenet it at that time.

 ## License

     Copyright [2022] [Joseph Slater]